 Queries regarding the progress of a submitted application should be directed to the lead recruiter for this specialty.
-The lead recruiter for clinical pharmacology and therapeutics in round 1 2018 is North West Mersey.
+The lead recruiter for clinical pharmacology and therapeutics in round 1 2020 is North West.

-Please be aware that clinical pharamcology and therapeutics also accepts applicants from anaesthestics, emergency medicine, general practice and paediatric training routes, who may not have the MRCP(UK) examination nor all CMT competences.
+Please be aware that clinical pharamcology and therapeutics also accepts applicants from anaesthestics, emergency medicine, general practice and paediatric training routes, who may not have the MRCP(UK) examination nor all IMT competences.